 - Physiological conditions (like those mentioned above)

-The breath test is commonly used to gauge someone’s BAC.
-However, it is not always the most accurate, and errors can lead to the evidence being dismissed.
+The breath test can gauge someone’s blood alcohol concentration.
+However, it is not always the most accurate, and errors can lead to the dismissal of evidence.

 Mouth Alcohol Residue